hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_configuration_service.html.markdown

 * `uri` - (Required) Specifies the URI of the repository.

-* `ca_certificate_id` - (Optional) Specifies the ID of the CA Spring Cloud Certificate for https URL of Git repository.
+* `ca_certificate_id` - (Optional) Specifies the ID of the Certificate Authority used when retrieving the Git Repository via HTTPS.

 * `host_key` - (Optional) Specifies the SSH public key of git repository.